PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 ```

 All of the next few parts will now take place within the curly braces of that
 media query.
-Firstly we'll change the button to be 100% of the sreen width,
+Firstly we'll change the button to be 100% of the screen width,
 and increase it's height so it's easier to click on a mobile:

 ```css